3 Tablespoons olive oil or butter

 ground pepper, to taste

-Heat the olive oil over medium heat in a large pot.
-Saute the squash, carrots, onion, potato and ginger for 5 minutes, until they are lightly browned.
+Heat the olive oil or butter over medium heat in a large pot.
+Saute the squash, carrots, onion, and ginger for 5 minutes, until they are lightly browned.
 Add the stock and orange zest, and bring to a boil.
 Lower to a simmer and cook covered for 35 to 40 minutes, until the vegetables are tender.
 (The remaining liquid should barely cover the vegetables, if there is more boil down uncovered for a thick soup).
-Add the nutmeg, salt and pepper.
-Puree the soup until smooth and creamy.
-Serve with chopped parsley, pine nuts and heavy cream.
+Add the parsley, nutmeg, and salt and pepper.
+Puree the soup with a blender or in a food processor until smooth and creamy.

 Adapted from Whole Foods Markets.